booktree/gitlabhq/CONTRIBUTING.md

 -   `gitlab` prefixed labels give status of the request on GitLab.

+    - `gitlab-accepting-pr`: GitLab has accepted the feature, and it is also particularly important for this project.
     - `gitlab-timeout`: 2 weeks passed without a favorable reply from GitLab Team.
     - `gitlab-wontfix`: GitLab declined the feature.
 It might still be acceptable in this project.